 - Agrawal MS, Agrawal M, Bansal S, Agarwal M, Lavania P, Goyal J. The safety and efficacy of different doses of bacillus Calmette Guerin in superficial bladder transitional cell carcinoma.
 Urology 2007;70:1075-8.

 - Inman BA.
 Re: Has a 3-fold decreased dose of bacillus Calmette-Guerin the same efficacy against recurrences and progression of T1G3 and Tis bladder tumors than the standard dose?
 Results of a prospective randomized trial.
 J Urol 2006;175:1960; author reply -1.

 - Martinez-Pineiro JA, Martinez-Pineiro L, Solsona E, et al. Has a 3-fold decreased dose of bacillus Calmette-Guerin the same efficacy against recurrences and progression of T1G3 and Tis bladder tumors than the standard dose?
 Results of a prospective randomized trial.
 J Urol 2005;174:1242-7.

-Updated May 10, 2016 by Leslie Jensen, PharmD, Drug Information Specialist.
+Updated November 18, 2016, by Elyse MacDonald, PharmD, MS, BCPS.
 Created June 17, 2015 by Jane Chandramouli, PharmD, Drug Information Specialist.
 Copyright 2016, Drug Information Service, University of Utah, Salt Lake City, UT.

 « Back to Drug Shortage Product Bulletins